PaulNovack/LazChat/README.md

 # LazChat

 LazChat is an AI-assisted chat application built using Lazarus.
 It allows you to interact with OpenAI models (and potentially other local LLMs in the future) in a convenient UI, with functionality to open, edit, and save files during the conversation.
+The application can run on Windows, Linux and Mac OS.

 ---